mtheoryx/drpoindexter/public-site/src/notes/topic-ideas.md

 - [ ] AWS Root MFA, use hardware not virtual, and why they are very different (and this is supported by AWS Config)
 - [ ] Make "resource limits" required checkbox pre-production (autoscaling, ec2 types)
 - [ ] DR mistakes: Not all regions support all features (instance types, etc)
+- [ ] DR mistakes: Not all regions have a LOT of new instance types
 - [ ] AWS vampire costs, unattached eip, ebs volumes, etc
 - [ ] Billing alerts, budgets, and real-world examples
-- [ ] Delete your default vpcs in aws
+- [ ] Delete your default vpcs in aws, and default security groups (they can be recovered)
 - [ ] Docker latest is dangerous
 - [ ] Docker utility containers
 - [ ] Docker bootstrapping containers